Last updated December 2013

 National Academy of Education

 Penn Humanities Forum Andrew W. Mellon Postdoctoral Fellowship

 The Penn Humanities Forum awards five one-year Andrew W. Mellon Postdoctoral Fellowships each academic year to junior scholars in the humanities who are not yet tenured.
 Fellows are provided with a stipend of $46,500 plus health insurance and a $2,500 research fund.
 Fellows are required to spend the year in residence at the University of Pennsylvania.
-The programs are conceived through yearly topics that invite broad interdisciplinary collaboration; this year’s topic is Peripheries, “a spatial concept, yet one ripe for metaphorical extension.”
+The programs are conceived through yearly topics that invite broad interdisciplinary collaboration; this year’s topic is Color.
 Application is available on the website.

 Associate Director, Penn Humanities Forum

 3260 South Street, Penn Museum, 2nd Floor